Surry County License Hearing Guide

 How to Prepare

-• Consider Hiring a DUI Attorney: Navigating the ALR process can be complex.
-A DUI attorney experienced in Surry County can guide you through the process, gather evidence, and represent you at the hearing.
-They understand the specific procedures and arguments that are most effective in these cases.
+• Consider Hiring a DUI Attorney: A DUI attorney experienced in Surry County can represent you at the ALR hearing, present evidence on your behalf, and cross-examine witnesses.

 Possible Outcomes

-• Restricted/Hardship License Granted: In some cases, the hearing officer may grant a restricted or hardship license, allowing you to drive under specific circumstances (e.g., to and from work).
+• Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted or hardship license, allowing you to drive under specific circumstances, such as for work, school, or medical appointments.

 Hardship/Restricted License in North Carolina

-Even if your license is suspended, you may be eligible for a limited driving privilege (hardship license) in North Carolina.
+If your license is suspended, you may be eligible for a limited driving privilege, often called a hardship license, under North Carolina law.

-• What You Can Drive For: A hardship license typically restricts you to driving for specific purposes, such as commuting to and from work, attending school, or obtaining necessary medical treatment.
+• What You Can Drive For: A hardship license typically restricts you to driving only for essential purposes, such as commuting to and from work, attending classes, or going to medical appointments.

-• Costs and Application Process: Applying for a hardship license involves filing a petition with the court and paying a fee.
-You'll need to provide documentation supporting your need to drive.
+• Costs and Application Process: The application process involves filing a petition with the court and providing documentation to support your need for a hardship license.
+There are associated court costs and fees.

 Getting Your License Back